 Having merged fully into the overwhelming madness of divine love for which all mystical love traditions aspire, the gopis then move from seeing the trees as a means to arrive at Krishna, to seeing the trees as Krishna himself!
 This is a classic characteristic of the path of a yogi, in which the means and the goal merge.
 During this irreversible state of unconditional love—and long before today’s tree-hugging movement—the gopis throw their arms around the trees of Vraja forest in an amorous embrace.
 We enact this very embrace of divinity when we enter deeply into the tree pose.
 As trees embrace us when we are in the middle of a forest, divinity always holds us within an eternal embrace.
 Our return of that embrace is our Yoga practice.

 About the Author:

-Catherine L. Ghosh, RYT, was introduced to Yoga when she was only two years old.
+Catherine L. Schweig, RYT, was introduced to Yoga when she was only two years old.
 In her mid-teens, she formerly took up the practice of meditational and devotional Yoga with teachers in India as well as the West.
 Catherine, also known as Krishna Kanta Dasi, traveled to India several times, visiting holy places, meeting teachers and deepening her passion for the study of Bhakti Yoga and Eastern philosophy.
-Together with Graham M. Schweig, PhD,, she develops workshops on “The Secret Yoga.”
+Together with her husband, Graham M. Schweig, PhD,, she develops workshops on “The Secret Yoga.”
 For more information please visit: www.secretyoga.com.